CARS

 signing of a new engine and technical support

-deal with Mazda at the end of 2008 heralded a
+deal with Mazda at the end of 2008 heralded

-Regrettably, the unit's early promise was never
+at Snetterton.
+Regrettably, the unit's early

-by a succession of disappointing engine failures
+season was punctuated by a succession of disappointing

-this, the car was consistently on the pace, and
+of success.
+Despite this, the car was consistently

-amongst the quickest in LMP2.
+on the pace, and amongst the quickest in LMP2,

 In